AlwaysBorderRadius/mpvnet-desuka/README.md

 - If mpvnet or the interface freezes:
   ➝ Open Task Manager and kill the mpvnet and mpv-discord.exe processes.
-  *(The AnimeJaNai build of mpvnet is very sensitive, if it’s doing something like loading a model or fading the interface, wait until it finishes before doing something else.)*

 - If “thumbfast ERROR” appears and thumbnails don’t load:
   ➝ Close and reopen the video, and wait a few seconds before hovering over the progress bar so frames can preload.